May 8, 2019

 |Snacks and drinks||1,000 yen|

-for the 2nd part of our tokyo to Izu road trip
+for days 2 and 3 of our tokyo to Izu road trip

 A Q&A and blogging community about life in Japan (plus a load of life-in-Japan stats!).
 Get your questions answered, share your experience! | Inquiry -> KyodoNewsDigital International Media | Tokyo, Japan | +81 3 6252 6402